Winter Quarters Bay

 Winter Quarters Bay's use as a seaport began in 1901 with Robert F. Scott's Discovery Expedition, with a hut as seen in early 1980s from a ship in Winter Quarters Bay.

-Winter Quarters Bay is a small cove of McMurdo Sound, Antarctica, located 2,200 mi due south of New Zealand at 77°50'S. The harbor is the southernmost port in the Southern Ocean and features a floating ice pier for summer cargo operations.
+Winter Quarters Bay is a small cove of McMurdo Sound, Antarctica, located 2,200 mi due south of New Zealand at 77°50'S. The harbor is the southernmost port in the world and features a floating ice pier for summer cargo operations.
 The bay is approximately 250m wide and long, with a maximum depth of 33m.
 The name Winter Quarters Bay refers to Robert Falcon Scott's National Antarctic Discovery Expedition (1901–04) which wintered at the site for two seasons.

 A small peninsula on the southern tip of Ross Island forms the natural harbor at Winters Quarters Bay which offers shelter for ships.
 The harbor has served the few ships able to penetrate McMurdo Sound's 8 to 12 ft pack ice ever since the Discovery Expedition (1901–04).